 For example, if the job spec mentions good computer skills, highlight your PC and systems experience.
 If it asks for attention to detail, highlight any tasks you have done which required 100% accuracy.
 Was this counting cash and balancing tills?
 Typing documents or working with data?
 Ensure you show these examples clearly.

-How long should your CV be?
+How long should a Graduate CV be?

 We currently have a number of vacancies available within Customer Service, Technical Support, Operations, Risk, AML, Fraud, HR, and Administration.